 5. Sleep Challenges

 Chronic stress affects sleep in many different ways.
 Your stress and anxiety can literally keep you up at night, worrying about the tasks and responsibilities that lie ahead of you.
-It can also impact the quality of your sleep by keeping your body in a constant state of distress.
+It can also impact the quality of your sleep by keeping your body in constant distress.

 Having sleep difficulties can cause a cascade of other negative health effects.
 Not getting enough sleep can leave you tired and groggy throughout the day, more irritable and frustrated, and less able to focus on the tasks that are giving you stress in the first place.
 It can also put you at risk for several different health complications, including hypertension, diabetes, cardiovascular disease, and certain types of cancer.